kristenklimisch/kklimisch_hw4/README.md

 this private field.

-I added the Prereq Course Not Found Exception to my exceptions package so that I could throw 2 exceptions from my Add Prequisites method to specifically tell the user why their attempt to add a prerequisite was unsuccessful.
+I added the Prereq Course Not Found Exception to my exceptions package so that I could throw 2 exceptions from my Registration System's addPrequisites() method to specifically tell the user why their attempt to add a prerequisite was unsuccessful.
 The Course Not Found Exception will be thrown if the user attempts to add a prerequisite to a course that is not in the course list.
-The Prereq Course Not Found exception will be thrown if the user attempts to add a prerequisite that is not in the course list.
+The Prereq Course Not Found Exception will be thrown if the user attempts to add a prerequisite that is not in the course list.
 The user only provides the prerequisite's subject code and course number as input parameters, but the Registration System also needs to print the prerequisite course's name.
 That means that Registration System needs to retrieve the prerequisite course name from the course list, which isn't possible if the prerequisite course isn't in the course list.

 I debated adding an Undergraduate class that would inherit from the Student class, but ultimately decided against it for the purposes of this assignment.
 The argument